harishparthiban-sec/ENCODER8TO3DATAFLOW/README.md

 **AIM:**

-To implement  Encoder 8 To 3 in Dataflow Modelling using verilog and validating their functionality using their functional tables
+To implement  Encoder 8 To 3 in Dataflow Modelling using verilog and validating their functionality using their functional tables.

 **SOFTWARE REQUIRED:** Quartus prime